-In conjunction with the limited harvest of alligators allowed this year, the Georgia Department of Natural Resources (GA DNR) is issuing recommendations on the consumption of wild alligator meat.
 Alligators are long-lived, may grow to large sizes, and may accumulate significant amounts of mercury.
 Information on mercury in alligators harvested in Georgia is limited, but suggests that certain people may be at risk if consumption of alligator meat occurs.

-GA DNR has carefully reviewed this information, and recommends that the general population eat no more than 1 meal per week (8 ounces or $\frac{1}{2}$ pound) of alligator meat.
+GA DNR has carefully reviewed this information, and recommends that the general population eat no more than 1 meal per week (8 ounces or 1⁄2 pound) of alligator meat.
 Pregnant women, nursing mothers, and young children may be especially sensitive to the effects of mercury.
 For this potentially sensitive population, GA DNR recommends that no more than 1 meal per month be consumed.

 This recommendation may be particularly important if you are a frequent consumer of locally caught fish, which also may contain mercury.
-For further information contact a WRD Game Management Office (phone numbers listed at front of booklet) or the Georgia Environmental Protection Division at (706) 369-6376.
+For further information contact a WRD Game Management Office (info listed at end of booklet) or the Georgia Environmental Protection Division at (706) 369-6376.